Last updated on

 Testimonials are the best way to give them that confidence.

-As well how Krista Mashore of Homes By Krista does it on her website.
+As well how Homes By Krista does it with a video testimonial…

 If you’re looking for a real estate agent who you can trust to help you make one of the biggest decisions of your life, those testimonials work wonders for building credibility.